 - Best value EU parcel delivery

-So, you may (or may not) have heard that you will need an EU VAT number in order to continue to send your e-commerce shipments into the EU from the 1st of July 2021.
-There’s no escape or hiding in a dark hole, so you need to get sorted for it.
-An online search returning pages and pages of confusing information can give you that nervy feeling pretty quickly until of course, you found this.
+So you've decided to read on and get the details - great.
+You may (or may not!) have heard that you potentially need IOSS ID in order to efficiently continue sending your e-commerce shipments under €150 in value into the EU.
+This came in to effect on the 1st of July 2021.
+An online search about IOSS returning pages and pages of confusing and conflicting information full of jargon can give you that nervy feeling pretty quickly until of course, you found this.

-1. Why are the EU doing this?
+1. Why have the EU done this?

-To prevent fraud and also (obviously) to generate more tax income for the EU.
+To prevent fraud and also to generate more tax income for the EU.
 That's it in a nutshell.

 2. Does it affect me?

 Send e-com sales directly into the EU?
 Then yes it does.
 If you sell on a marketplace, it is a bit different.
 If the checkout process takes place on your own website and shipped in to the EU, you use your own IOSS ID number.
 If the checkout process takes place on a marketplace and shipped in to the EU, you use the marketplace's IOSS ID.
 An IOSS ID number is explained below in point 5.

 3. Which shipments does it affect?